-Our method can be extended to other diffusion-based models.
-However, whilst experimenting with the naive latent video diffusion models (LVDMs), we found LVDMs can not handle repetitive patterns in the latent space properly.
+\paragraph{A Pitfall In Vanilla Latent Video Diffusion Models} Our method can be extended to other diffusion-based models.
+However, whilst experimenting with the naive latent video diffusion models (LVDMs), we found that LVDMs can not handle repetitive patterns in the latent space properly.
 This can happen when inpainting the warped latent features with the source view latent.
-To further demonstrate that, we experiment by applying affine transformation (\textit{s.t.} translation) to the latent space with border padding.
+To further illustrate that, we experiment by applying an affine transformation (\textit{s.t} translation) to the latent space with border padding.
 We can observe that the generated images are degenerated, as shown in~\Cref{fig:lvdm-crash}.

-In our experiment, such an issue can be avoided by avoiding the potential repetitive patterns, by inpainting with random Gaussian noises, or by our proposed noisy restart method (that uses both the source view latent and a small amount of random Gaussian noises).
+In our experiment, such an issue can be addressed by preventing the potential repetitive patterns, by inpainting with random Gaussian noises, or by our proposed noisy restart method (which uses both the source view latent and a small amount of random Gaussian noises).
 We show the improved results in~\Cref{fig:lvdm-demo}.